Geena Davis: Early life and education

 She became interested in music at an early age.
 She learned piano and flute and played organ well enough as a teenager to be organist at her Congregational church in Wareham.
 Davis was also a cheerleader and was cheer captain her senior year of high school.
-She attended Wareham High School and was an exchange student in Sandviken, Sweden, where she became fluent in Swedish.
-She wanted to study acting at Boston University but missed the required audition during her year in Sweden, so she began her college education at New England College before transferring to Boston University; she didn't earn enough credits to graduate, having received a grade of "incomplete" in at least one class and an F in "movement" class.
+She attended Wareham High School and was an exchange student in Sandviken, Sweden, where she became fluent in Swedish and got engaged to classmate Mats Dahlsköld, with whom she still corresponds by letter.
+She wanted to study acting at Boston University but missed the required audition during her year in Sweden, so she began her college education at New England College before transferring to Boston University; she didn't earn enough credits to graduate, having received an incomplete in at least one class and an F in movement class.
 Her first post-university work was as a model for window mannequins at Ann Taylor; she then signed with New York's Zoli modeling agency.
+Davis is a member of Mensa.

 In her 2022 memoir, she states that her brother came up with the nickname Geena shortly after her birth to differentiate her from her Aunt Virginia, who went by the nickname Ginny.
-Her mother chose the spelling so that people wouldn't think the name was pronounced as in "vagina."

 Career

 Rise to fame (1982–1987)

 Davis was working as a model when she was cast by director Sydney Pollack in his film Tootsie (1982) as a soap opera actor, whom she has described as "someone who's going to be in their underwear a lot of time".
-It was the second most profitable film of 1982, received ten Academy Awards nominations and is considered a cult classic.
+It was the second most profitable film of 1982, received ten Academy Awards nominations and is considered a classic.
 She next won the regular part of Wendy Killian in the television series Buffalo Bill, which aired from June 1983 to March 1984; and had a writing credit in one episode.
 Despite the series' eleven Emmy Awards nominations, lukewarm ratings led to its cancellation after two seasons.
 Davis concurrently guest-starred in Knight Rider, Riptide, Family Ties and Remington Steele, and followed with a series of her own, Sara, which lasted 13 episodes.

 During this period, she also auditioned for the 1984 science fiction/action film The Terminator, reading for the lead role of Sarah Connor, which eventually went to Linda Hamilton.
 In Fletch (1985), an action comedy, she appeared with Chevy Chase as the colleague of a Los Angeles Times undercover reporter trying to expose drug trafficking on the beaches of Los Angeles.
 She also starred in the horror comedy Transylvania 6-5000 as a nymphomaniac vampire alongside future husband Jeff Goldblum.
 They also starred in the sci-fi thriller The Fly (1986), loosely based on George Langelaan's 1957 short story of the same name, where Davis portrayed a science journalist and an eccentric scientist's love interest.
 It was a commercial success and helped establish her as an actor.
 In 1987 she appeared with Goldblum again in the offbeat comedy Earth Girls Are Easy.